ankushjain358/coderjony-statiq-blog/input/blogs/how-to-delete-untracked-files-in-git.md

-You can also refer this StackOverflow link to know more about - [How to delete untracked files in Git?](https://stackoverflow.com/a/64966/1273882)
+You can also refer to this StackOverflow link to know more about - [How to delete untracked files in Git?](https://stackoverflow.com/a/64966/1273882)